Sign up for our Newsletter!

 Liz Baker, M.S., Deputy Director

-Liz Baker serves as Deputy Director of SARSEF: Southern Arizona Research, Science and Engineering Foundation – an organization that empowers 95,000 K-12 students across Southern Arizona in STEM annually through free educational outreach involving critical thinking, problem solving, and inquiry-based research.
+Liz Baker serves as Deputy Director of SARSEF, a nonprofit that empowers 95,000 K-12 students across Southern Arizona in STEM annually through free educational outreach involving critical thinking, problem solving, and inquiry-based research.
 She earned her Master of Science in Evolutionary and Comparative Psychology from the University of St. Andrews, and went on to become a Researcher for Koko the signing gorilla at The Gorilla Foundation.
 Liz got her start through science research competitions, where she won over $260,000 as a three-time winner at the Intel International Science and Engineering Fair (ISEF).
-Now, Liz serves as Policy Chair on the International Science Fair Advisory Council and Membership VP for AAUW- American Association of University Women Tucson Branch, among other leadership positions.
+Now, Liz serves on the International Science Fair Planning Committee and is a member of Rotary Club of Tucson and AAUW- American Association of University Women Tucson Branch.
 Through her work with SARSEF, Liz has received honors such as the Women’s Public Voices Fellowship, Women of Influence Education Champion, Tucson Hispanic Chamber’s 40 Under 40, Greater Tucson Leadership 2016, the Award for Excellence in K-12 STEM Diversity, and Grand Prize at SVP’s Fast Pitch.
-In her free time, Liz trains for her black belt in Tae Kwon Do and is a member of the Rotary Club of Tucson.

 Brooke Meyer, Director for Educational Outreach

-Brooke is the Director of Educational Outreach for SARSEF and Ex-Officio member of the SARSEF Board of Directors..
+Brooke is the Director of Programs for SARSEF.
 She earned her bachelor’s degree in elementary and bilingual education, and master’s degree in special education at the University of Arizona.
 Brooke is a retired public-school educator who worked with students in schools for more than 30 years.
 During this time, Brooke trained teachers in effective instructional strategies for students, teachers and parents in the field of choice-theory psychology.
-Brooke is now an adjunct professor at Grand Canyon University, instructing in the master’s degree program for special education.
+Brooke is an adjunct professor at Grand Canyon University, instructing in the master’s degree program for special education.
 Brooke has volunteered with Child Protective Services, and served on the board of an equine-therapy program for students and veterans in Sierra Vista, Ariz.
-Currently serving as a consultant for SARSEF, she coordinates the educational outreach programs that reached 32,747 underrepresented students in areas of poverty this past year.
+Currently, Brooke provides educational outreach for all schools, students, teachers and parents for SARSEF.
+She coordinates the educational outreach programs that impacted over 33,000 students, many of them underrepresented students in areas of poverty this past year.